-ENGL-085 Introduction to College Reading
+ENGL-085 Reading for College and Career Success

-This introductory course prepares students to read pre-collegiate and collegiate level texts.
 This course will focus on the ability to apply, monitor, and adjust reading for increased comprehension and understanding.
 Topics will include building reading comprehension skills, understanding vocabulary within context, and determining main ideas and key support details, and developing reading strategies.
-Student will read a variety of text, which will include two novels as well as some expository/argumentative essays.
+Students will read a variety of text, which will include two novels as well as some expository/argumentative essays.
 This course is appropriate for students wanting an introduction to college level reading or for students enrolled in other collegiate level courses who need extra support with the reading.
 May not be repeated.
-SC
+P/NP